A recent study that includes data from more than 2,000 older adults finds an association between poor sense of smell and an increased risk of death.

 It is possible that some participants had a reduced sense of smell for just a short time, perhaps due to hay fever or a cold.
 Also, it would be interesting to know how olfactory ability changed over time.
 For instance, it might be that individuals with a poor sense of smell had always had a poor sense of smell or, alternatively, their olfaction might have slowly declined over many years.

 As ever, because this is an observational study, there is no way to strip apart cause and effect.
 As the authors put it, “our analyses are subject to bias due to potential unobserved confounding.”

-Vidyulata Kamath, Ph.D., and Dr. Bruce Leff, both from The Johns Hopkins University School of Medicine in Baltimore, MD, have written an editorial to accompany the study paper.
+Vidyulata Kamath, Ph.D., and Dr. Bruce Leff, both from The Johns Hopkins University School of Medicine in Baltimore, MD, have written an

 In it, they outline the growing interest in olfaction as a predictor of disease and mortality.
 They also explain that scientists will need to carry out much more work before this new knowledge can become part of the healthcare system at large.
 The authors write:

 “We look forward to further observational and intervention research to inform whether and how assessment of smell should be incorporated into routine clinical practice.”